realpython/python-guide/docs/writing/gotchas.rst

 ==============

-For the most part, Python aims to be a clean and consistent language that avoids surprises, but there are a few cases where newcomers to the language often get tripped up.
+For the most part, Python aims to be a clean and consistent language that avoids surprises.
+However, there are a few cases that can be confusing to newcomers.

-Some of these are intentional but potentially surprising.
+Some of these cases are intentional but can be potentially surprising.
 Some could arguably be considered language warts.
 In general though, what follows is a collection of potentially tricky behavior that might seem strange at first glance, but is generally sensible once you're aware of the underlying cause for the surprise.